adamheinrich/cm-makefile/README.md

 `make cdtdebug`.
 The debugger has to be available as `cdtdebug`.
 If it isn't, simply change the `CDTDEBUG` variable.

+J-Link and OpenOCD probes support `make rtt` which starts a RTT server.
+The RTT output can be captured using `JLinkRTTClient` or `nc localhost 19021`.

 If needed, it is possible to provide a custom gdb executable by setting the `GDB` variable: